Bypass rewiring and robustness of complex networks: RANDOM BYPASS REWIRING

-for $u_0 = v_0 = 0$, $u_i$ and $v_i$ approaches to $\bar{u}$ and $\bar{v}$, respectively, as $i$ goes to infinity, for $\bar{u} = f_1(\bar{u})$ and $\bar{v} = f_2(\bar{v})$.
-Since the right hand side of Eq.~(\ref{eq:H_1_u}) is equal to or larger than the right hand side of Eq.~(\ref{eq:H_1_u_bypass}) for $0 \leq u \leq 1$, $u_i \geq v_i$ is satisfied for all $i$.
-Therefore, $S$ with random bypass rewiring is always equal to or larger than without random bypass rewiring, that is, the percolation threshold with random bypass rewiring is always equal to or smaller than without random bypass rewiring.
+is satisfied for all $i$.
+Therefore, $S$ with random bypass rewiring is always equal to or larger than without random bypass rewiring; that is, the percolation threshold with random bypass rewiring is always equal to or smaller than without random bypass rewiring.

 To simulate attacks, a node with the highest degree is firstly removed and nodes are removed one by one in decreasing order of degree while randomly chosen nodes are removed one by one in case of random failures.
-In the simulation, degree of each node is not recalculated while nodes are removed.
+In the simulation, the degree of each node is not recalculated while nodes are removed.
 To simulate random bypass rewiring, each pair of links of the removed node are randomly chosen and rewired until no or one link remains.

 For